scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **Info Field (INF)**: Each path segment construction beacon (PCB) contains a single Info field, which provides basic information about the PCB.
 Together with Hop Fields (HFs), these are used to create forwarding paths.

 **Interface Identifier (Interface ID)**: A 16-bit identifier that designates a SCION interface at the end of a link connecting two SCION ASes, with each interface belonging to one border router.
 Hop fields describe the traversal of an AS by a pair of Interface IDs called `ConsIngress` and `ConsEgress`, as they refer to the ingress and egress interfaces in the direction of path construction (beaconing).
-The Interface ID MUST be unique within each AS, and 0 is not a valid as an Interface ID.
+Each Interface ID MUST be unique within each AS.
+0 is a reserved value that indicates the lack of an Interface ID.
+It may be used as the unspecified Interface ID (see [](#onehop)).

 **Isolation Domain (ISD)**: In SCION, Autonomous Systems (ASes) are organized into logical groups called Isolation Domains or ISDs.
 Each ISD consists of ASes that span an area with a uniform trust environment (e.g. a common jurisdiction).
 A possible model is for ISDs to be formed along national boundaries or federations of nations.